AuraTekAI/relister-api/README.md

 - To create a user for testing the web interface, run the below command and follow the prompts:
     - `docker exec -it web python src/manage.py migrate`.
     - `docker exec -it web python src/manage.py createsuperuser`
+- Manually install playwright browsers in the container by running `playwright install` in the container.
+    - `docker-compose exec web playwright install`